A Leading Institution since 2010

 Three copies of the completed and approved dissertation must be professionally bound, copyrighted and sent the University.
 One copy will be retained by the University and two copies will be sent to the Library of Congress This cost will be incurred by the student.

-Most traditional programs would cost as much as $10,000.00 to $30,000.00 for a completed doctorate.
+Most traditional programs would cost as much as $10,000.00 to $30,000.00 for a completed associate's degree.
 The cost difference is one of the major reasons for our existence.
 We believe in making education affordable, yet of the highest quality.
-The program is, by design, capable of equiping students with cutting edge knowledge in their chosen fields, so they can be further ahead than they would be in a traditional program.
+The program is, by design, capable of equiping students with an understanding of best practices and cutting edge knowledge in their chosen fields, so they can be further ahead than they would be in a traditional program.